The Hot Troll Deviation: Plot

 The guys go to the Cheesecake Factory and when Bernadette arrives, Howard hides under the table to avoid her.
 Later, Howard, to the theme music of Francis Lai's score from the 1966 film A Man and a Woman, is having a sexual fantasy with Katee Sackhoff wearing a flight suit from Battlestar Galactica.
 Bernadette then appears in the fantasy; Sackhoff says he still has feelings for Bernadette.
 George Takei then appears, making Sackhoff question Howard's sexuality.
 Sackhoff and Takei begin discussing their acting careers and the fantasy ends when Howard's mother starts shouting at him.

 Penny agrees to help Howard if he reveals why he and Bernadette broke up.
 Bernadette caught him having cybersex with a World of Warcraft player, later revealed to be a male Caltech janitor.
 Howard and Bernadette go on a date at the Cheesecake Factory, with Penny eavesdropping on them.
 Although they never had sex, Bernadette claims this was because Howard never "made the move".
 They decide to give the relationship another try, and after a miniature golf date, make out in Bernadette's car.
 Sackhoff and Takei appear, giving Howard conflicting advice about whether to "make the move".
 He does, but Bernadette says she needs to get to know him again, reassuring him that they will get there.

 Meanwhile, Raj insists he should get a desk, while Sheldon claims he does not need one, or have the money for one: As pointed out by Raj, Sheldon has money for a marshmallow rifle, drawer full of Red Vines and a phosphorescent ant farm.
 They compromise: Raj is allowed to purchase a desk with his own money.
 The desk is huge and ornate, deliberately chosen to irritate Sheldon.
-This begins a series of "tit-for-tat" exchanges; Raj brings a budgerigar into the office; Sheldon loudly plays Indian music; Raj turns the heating up; and they start shooting at each other, Sheldon with marshmallows and Raj with a Nerf gun.
+This begins a series of "tit-for-tat" exchanges; Raj brings a budgerigar into the office; Sheldon loudly plays Indian music; Raj turns the heat up; and they start shooting at each other, Sheldon with marshmallows and Raj with a Nerf gun.
 Sheldon tries making foul-smelling hydrogen sulfide and ammonia gases to force Raj out; Raj attempts to counter the smell with scented aromatherapy candles, but accidentally ignites the hydrogen sulfide.
 A scorched and singed Raj walks out of the office with the budgerigar, vowing revenge on Sheldon.